Codecademy/docs/content/dart/concepts/map/terms/keys/keys.md

 ---
-Title: 'Dart Maps .keys()'
+Title: '.keys'
-Description: 'Explore how to access all keys in a Dart Map with the .keys method, a straightforward way to iterate over keys or check their existence.'
+Description: 'Returns an iterable collection that contains all the keys present in a map.'
 Subjects:
   - 'Computer Science'
-  - 'Data Structures'
+  - 'Code Foundations'
 Tags:
   - 'Dart'
-  - 'Maps'
   - 'Data Structures'
-  - 'Keys'
+  - 'Properties'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---